waveform80/picamera/docs/recipes1.rst

-This should produce 10 video files named ``1.h264``, ``2.h264``, etc. each of which is approximately 5 seconds long (approximately because the :meth:`~picamera.PiCamera.split_recording` method will only split files at a key-frame).
+This should produce 10 video files named ``1.h264``, ``2.h264``, etc. each of which is approximately 5 seconds long (approximately because the :meth:`~picamera.camera.PiCamera.split_recording` method will only split files at a key-frame).

-The :meth:`~picamera.PiCamera.record_sequence` method can also be used to achieve this with slightly cleaner code::
+The :meth:`~picamera.camera.PiCamera.record_sequence` method can also be used to achieve this with slightly cleaner code::

     import picamera